A-Breeze/premierconverter/development/data-conversion-challenge-202004.md

         "\n\tIf you want to overwrite it, re-run with `force_overwrite = True`" )
 else:
-    if not out_filepath.suffix in accepted_file_extensions:
+    if not out_filepath.suffix in ACCEPTED_FILE_EXTENSIONS:
         warnings.warn(
             f"out_filepath: The output file extension '{out_filepath.suffix}' "
-            f"is not one of the recognised file extensions {accepted_file_extensions}", )
+            f"is not one of the recognised file extensions {ACCEPTED_FILE_EXTENSIONS}", )

 print("Correct: A suitable location for output has been chosen")